How to successfully redesign your website to achieve better results?

 5 min

 Redesigning a website is a rare opportunity to correct past mistakes, improve the user experience, and increase conversions.
 But a poorly prepared redesign can cost you dearly in terms of traffic and revenue.
 If you are considering a redesign, start by consulting our Website Redesign service page to define your objectives and budget.
-In this comprehensive guide, I provide a step-by-step method, concrete checklists, and operational recommendations to turn a redesign into a lever for sustainable growth.
+In this comprehensive guide, I provide a step-by-step method, practical checklists, and operational recommendations to turn a redesign into a lever for sustainable growth.

 Before launching a redesign, clarify your business objectives and conduct a comprehensive audit.
 If you would like professional support, check out our website redesign service.

-Are you wondering about the challenges of a redesign and the right time to launch it?
+Wondering about the challenges of a redesign and the right time to launch it?
 This video explains the key points you need to know step by step and will help you make a confident decision.
 You can also read our article on why website redesign has become essential.

 1. Audit, prioritization, and strategy